Azealia Banks: Ukraine

+Opinions on gender and sexuality

+Transgender

-Banks has expressed a broad range of views on trans people over the years.
-In 2016, she shared that one of her siblings was a trans man and congratulated him on his top surgery.
-In 2021, she said that trans women are "just gay boys on hormones using male aggression to force their ways into women's spaces", and argued in 2023 that state funding for other healthcare issues should take precedence over funding for gender-affirming surgery, which she compared to cosmetic surgery.
+While Banks has been publicly supportive of her brother's gender transition, she has also sharply criticized transgender medicine under the assumption that it redirects resources away from more critical care.
+In 2023, she argued that state funding for other healthcare issues should take precedence over funding for gender-affirming surgery, which she compared to cosmetic surgery.

+In 2021, she said that trans women are "just gay boys on hormones using male aggression to force their ways into women's spaces," and compared gender-affirming surgery to castration.

-In 2025, she started to express support for trans people and criticized J. K. Rowling for her "paranoid" views on trans women.
+In 2025, she criticized J. K. Rowling for her "paranoid" views on trans women.
 When asked about her own past comments, she denied being transphobic and said that she had been reacting to "activist" rhetoric at the time; she also argued that "a female and a woman are two different concepts".
 She also mentioned her sibling is a trans man and noted the "pain" and "ostracism" that is caused by transphobia.

+Homosexuals

+Banks is controversial within the LGBTQ+ community, despite her own bisexual identity, with Out describing her as a "bully."

+Banks has repeatedly used the epithet "faggot," wielding the term against Perez Hilton, producer Baauer, and Zayn Malik.
+In September 2015, a video surfaced showing Banks using the slur again against a Delta flight attendant.
+In response to backlash from the video, Banks likened the LGBT community to the Ku Klux Klan.
+She went on to call the community "weak" and "easily moved" and lamented being part of the same community as those she criticized.
+In 2016, Banks apologized for using the word and said she would not do it again.

+In 2020, she said gay men were "appropriating horse culture" by using harnesses, ketamine, and sexual lubricant.

 In July 2025 Banks sparked criticism for stating that being gay or transgender is unnatural, claiming they stemmed from trauma responses.